24 Aug THE ROLE OF ERP IN SUPPLY CHAIN MANAGEMENT

 In a world where agility is a prerequisite for success, decision-makers need to understand that companies no longer compete with companies.
 In the new business ecosystem, your supply chain competes with other supply chains.
 Keeping that in mind, have you ever wondered what your competitor’s ERP system has that yours doesn’t?

-Your ERP should take care of the physical aspects of supply such as storage and transportation and the processes of effectively managing demand and supply to meet customer demands.
+Your ERP should take care of the physical aspects of supply such as storage and transportation and the processes of effectively managing demand and supply to meet customer demands and simplify any activities required to boost productivity.
 A great ERP solution coordinates and integrates material flows, information flows as well as financial flows.
-With that being said, what is the role of ERP in Supply Chain Management?
+With that being said, what is the role of ERP in Supply Chain Management, and how you can streamline the flow of goods?

 Demand and Planning through ERP